lpsm-dev/helm-recursive-library/README.md

 </p>

 <p align="center">
-  ✨ This is a simples helm library example ✨
+  ✨ This is a simple helm library that i use in GitLab ✨
 </p>

 <p align="center">